 Dovga

-Azerbaijan's spring herb-and-yogurt soup — finely-chopped fresh dill, mint, basil, cilantro, tarragon, spinach, and chickpeas whisked into thickened yogurt with egg and rice.
+Azerbaijan's spring herb-and-yogurt soup — finely-chopped fresh dill, mint, cilantro, spinach (often with tarragon and other greens) and chickpeas whisked into yogurt thickened with egg and a little flour, plus rice.
 The brilliant-green soup that tastes of every herb the garden offers.
 Served hot in winter, chilled in summer.
-The Azerbaijani comfort soup that brightens any meal.

-Dovga is Azerbaijan's defining yogurt-and-herb soup — a relative of Armenian spas, Turkish yayla, and Iranian ash.
-The Azerbaijani version distinguishes itself with an abundance of fresh herbs (the more, the better; 5-7 different herbs are typical) and the inclusion of chickpeas.
-The soup is the centerpiece of the Novruz (Persian-Azerbaijani New Year) table on March 21, when the abundance of fresh spring herbs is celebrated.
+Dovga is Azerbaijan's defining yogurt-and-herb soup — a relative of Armenian spas, Turkish yayla çorbası, and Iranian ash.
+The Azerbaijani version distinguishes itself with an abundance of fresh herbs (the more, the better; cilantro, dill, and mint are the mainstays, often joined by spinach, tarragon, sorrel, or chervil, with 5-6 different greens typical) and the inclusion of chickpeas.
+The soup is a centerpiece of the Novruz (Persian-Azerbaijani New Year) table on March 21, when the abundance of fresh spring herbs is celebrated, and is also served between meat courses at weddings to aid digestion.
 The dish was historically a women's specialty: each girl learned dovga as a marriage preparation.
 Modern Baku grandmothers grade their granddaughters' dovga skills strictly — the herb-to-yogurt ratio must be perfect.

-Spoon up dovga from a deep bowl — brilliant-green creamy soup, chickpeas and rice grains visible, tendrils of dill, mint, basil, tarragon throughout.
-First sip: silky tang from the yogurt, the herbs are intensely fresh-green-aromatic (you taste each one individually — dill's anise, mint's coolness, basil's licorice, tarragon's faint anise-lemon), the chickpeas add nutty body.
-Hot in winter, the dish is warming and comforting.
-Cold in summer, it's like drinking a salad.
-The Azerbaijani spring on a spoon.
+Spoon up dovga from a deep bowl — brilliant-green creamy soup, chickpeas and rice grains visible, tendrils of dill, mint, and tarragon throughout.
+First sip: silky tang from the yogurt, the herbs are intensely fresh-green-aromatic (you taste each one individually — dill's anise, mint's coolness, tarragon's faint anise note), the chickpeas add nutty body.
+Hot in winter it is warming; cold in summer, served in a glass, it's like drinking a salad.

-Same yogurt-stabilization mechanism as Armenian spas — egg yolks (lecithin) + flour (starch matrix) + constant one-direction stirring at sub-boiling temperature prevents curdling.
+Same yogurt-stabilization mechanism as Armenian spas — egg yolk (lecithin) + a little flour (starch matrix) + constant one-direction stirring at sub-boiling temperature prevents the yogurt's milk proteins from curdling.
 The chickpeas and rice contribute body without disrupting the yogurt structure.
-The high herb load (5+ varieties at high quantities) is dovga's defining characteristic: it gives the brilliant-green color, the layered herbal flavor, and significant nutritional density.
+The high herb load (5+ varieties in high quantity) is dovga's defining characteristic: it gives the brilliant-green color, the layered herbal flavor, and significant nutritional density.
 Cold-serving makes it a different dish entirely — refreshing rather than comforting.

 Variations

 Meatless dovga is the standard preparation.
-Lamb dovga (Novruz feast version) adds small lamb meatballs.
+Lamb dovga (festive version) adds small lamb meatballs.
 Wheat-grain dovga uses bulgur or wheat berries instead of rice.
 Sour dovga (Sheki regional) uses more vinegar and lemon.
-Yogurt-only dovga skips the rice and chickpeas — light spring version.
+Yogurt-only dovga skips the rice and chickpeas — a light spring version.
 Modern restaurant dovga is served in a tall glass for tasting menus.

 On the Palate